A guide to the average cost of a diamond engagement ring

-Why is the average price of an engagement ring important?
+Why do buyers want to know the average price of an engagement ring?

 What is the average salary in the UK?

 We took 5 jewellery stores, with websites, and compared a classic round brilliant cut solitaire ring.
-This is what we found basing our research on a sale of £1750.00
+This is what we found basing our research on an average price of around £1700.00

 At Serendipity Diamonds, we create your engagement ring—built entirely from the ground, up.
 We take your chosen specifications, and provide reliable certification and work to a small, reduced margin resulting in excellent value for money.

-Incredibly good value.
-A round brilliant diamond solitaire weighing 0.50cts. fully certified at G colour SI1 clarity.
+Incredibly good value at the average price of an engagement ring.
+A round brilliant diamond solitaire weighing 0.40cts. fully certified at G colour SI2 clarity.
 This includes the most reputable GIA (Gemological Institute of America) certificate, with a guaranteed minimum of a very good cut grade.
 Set into a solid 18ct White Gold ring mount – with 60 days returns, a free resize, incredible packaging and the ring is personally built to your specifications.

 Why 5 stars? – For the complete package.
 Guidance, support, item specifications, packaging and add-ons make this the best value.